 But “bigger” is just as vague as our previous goal to “spend less”.
 Just how much do you need in a savings account to feel comfortable?

 The answer is subjective.
 It relies on your income, financial obligations, and risk tolerance.
-Nevertheless, the general rule of thumb is three to six months of expenses.
+Nevertheless, one general rule of thumb is three to six months of expenses.

 Half a year’s worth of rent, utilities, and groceries is no easy feat!
 With such a daunting goal, you may find it easier to focus on smaller steps you have to achieve along the way.
 How can you do that?